 Korean Fried Chicken Recipe

 Korean culture has recently become popular all over the world, thanks to their cute TV drama shows and upbeat K-pop music.
 And with more people getting to know Korea’s amazing culture comes a sudden craving for their tasty cuisine!
 Aside from kimchi and instant ramyeon (the Korean version of ramen), one of the dishes they’re becoming known for is Korean Fried Chicken.
-So in this recipe, we’ll show you how to make homemade sweet and spicy Korean Fried Chicken!
+So in this recipe, we’ll show you how to make homemade sweet and spicy KFC!

 Korean-style chicken has become so popular that it’s now available in many restaurants wherever you go.
 What used to be a delicacy has now become a popular fast food.
 But it’s not surprising to see this Korean dish become popular.
 Korean fried chicken, after all, is very different from the usual fried chicken we see and eat.
 It’s coated in a glaze of spices and flavorful condiments like soy sauce and honey.
 This gives our Korean fried chicken a sticky, sweet, and slightly spicy flavor!
 Underneath the rich glaze, the texture remains crispy and crackly.
 Combined, its delicious flavor and crunchy skin make for an addictive meal.